 Seeing as all of the above isn’t too useful if you’re trying to decide on how you want your hair to look, we would recommend taking a look at some various photos of this style across the internet and from there choosing exactly how you want the different parts of your hair to be cut.

 Also, if you’re looking to taper the sides or shave a pattern in, now is probably the right time to do it!

 Styling This Cut

 Styling is, as usual, the fun part of getting a new haircut/hairstyle.
-Make sure that before you start your hair is dry, so that things stay in place, and you have some gels, pomades or sprays on hand (these will be needed to keep the hawk in shape and robust).
+Make sure that before you start your hair is dry, so that things stay in place, and you have some gels, pomades, or sprays on hand (these will be needed to keep the hawk in shape and robust).

-The top of your hair is the most important area with this style.
+The top of your hair is the most important area of this style.
 To get the characteristic mohawk effect, brush your hair upwards lightly until it stands up on its own, and then using both hands push your hair together to create the basic ‘hawk’ structure.